BBC to show Africa Cup of Nations games

 Africa's football showpiece, usually held every two years, was scheduled to be played last year but was postponed because of the global coronavirus pandemic.

-The Confederation of African Football (Caf) said securing the UK and Ireland deal with the BBC and Sky was important for the Cup of Nations - which is the single-biggest sporting event on African soil - to be "accessible all over the world".
+The Confederation of African Football (Caf) said securing the UK and Ireland deal with the BBC and Sky as it was important for the Cup of Nations - which is the single-biggest sporting event on African soil - to be "accessible all over the world".

 "This event is consumed not only by Africans but enjoys a global audience," Veron Mosengo-Omba, Caf general secretary, said.

-"In Cameroon next year, we are planning an event bigger and better product that will attract millions of viewers.
+"In Cameroon next year, we are planning an event bigger and better, that will attract millions of viewers.
 We are excited to see Sky and the BBC on board."

-Last week, Caf dismissed rumours the tournament could be moved away from Cameroon following the recent discovery of the new Omicron variant of Covid-19.
+Last week, Caf dismissed rumours the tournament could be moved from Cameroon following the recent discovery of the new Omicron variant of Covid-19.

 More reports on Wednesday suggested the event was under threat, leading to Lux September - a Caf communications official - dismissing those suggestions as "lies".